mikev6/Vaughan-Weather-Analysis/README.md

   Analyzing weather on the opposite side of the world

 ## Overview
 This script displays current weather temperature in cities in North and South America, and compares that to the temperature on the exact opposite side of the world.
-I initially only invluded cities in America, but I wanted to get more diverse data, and get more trending data.
+I initially only included cities in the United States, but I wanted to get more diverse data, and observe wider data trends.
 It uses the OpenWeatherMap.org API to gather this data.

 ## Goals
-Implement the OpenWeatherMap API, as this is something I have not done before, to get current weather data.
+The initial goal of this project was to implement the OpenWeatherMap API, as this is something I have not done before, to get current weather data.
 The API has a lot of other functionality, but I only needed two different calls to implement this.
 The second goal was to use the data gathered by the API to and  the tools learned in class, such as Pandas DataFrames and matplotlib, to provide quantitavive and visual analysis with this data.

 ## Motivation/Background